 You must be at least 18 to do a Field Guide course with us.
 Only students between the ages of 21 and 39 will be able to do a six-month field guiding work placement.
 Under 21’s will be offered what we refer to as a ‘non-guiding placements option’.
 This is due to the PDP requirements needed for field guiding placements which under 21’s are not yet able to obtain.
 For over 39s we cannot guarantee placements.
 If a placement is found this can be extended and the placement fee can be paid later.

 How much spending money will I need each week?

-This is a difficult question to answer and obviously depends on personal preference, with some people spending more than others.
+It all depends on personal preference, with some people spending more than others.
 The course includes brunch and dinner.
-Soft drinks and snack are for your own account.
-Keeping this in mind, most students spend in the region (sometimes a bit more, sometimes less) of R500.00 per week.
-Keep in mind if you are thinking of spending your off time off campus exploring the area your costs will be a lot higher.
+Soft drinks and snacks are for your own account.
+Keeping this in mind, most students spend in the region of R500.00 per week.
+Keep in mind if you are thinking of spending your off time exploring off campus, your costs will be a lot higher.

 For an in-depth read on the difference between a game ranger and a field guide, please refer to our blog post here.

-Do I require to have a FGASA qualification for any other career in conservation besides field guiding?
+Do I require a FGASA qualification for any other career in conservation besides field guiding?

-In short, no. However Bushwise courses offer you a good platform to start your career, with the opportunity to get strong practical bush experience and exposure to the industry.
-You will gain transferable skills which can relate to any other Wildlife career.
-We have had many students from various conservation and environmental backgrounds attend our courses to get practical field experience, especially in relation to working in the African bush.
+No. However, a field guide qualification is very beneficial and will definitely help you in securing a career in conservation.
+Bushwise courses offer you a fantastic platform, with the opportunity to get strong practical bush experience and exposure to the industry.
+You will gain transferable skills which can relate to any other wildlife career.
+Many students from various conservation and environmental backgrounds attend our courses to get practical field experience, especially concerning working in the African bush.

-What other type of guide can I become with FGASA?
+What other types of guide can I become with FGASA?